 The use of video and teleconferencing technology, and web-based communications systems, is encouraged where confidentiality can be assured.
-The RANZCP has a guide for PRGs meeting virtually, which is published on the College website.

 The registration of PRGs using the telephone for regular meetings between peers is also possible, where no other options for peer review exist.